IMPOSSIBLE!!! Your shopping bag is empty, are you feeling okay?!

 When the very first Hotel Chocolat shop opened its doors to guests in North London in 2004, it was the start of a revolution in British chocolate.
 Two entrepreneurs, Angus Thirlwell and Peter Harris, were on a mission to make chocolate exciting again.

 Today, we have 126 stores, as well as cafés, restaurants, outlets, and factory stores.
-We’ve opened our first three boutiques in Copenhagen and we have a hotel on our working cacao farm in the Caribbean.
+We have over 40 stores in Japan, and a luxury eco-hotel on our working cacao farm in the Caribbean.
 We are on a continual journey of development and growth, yet everything we do is still guided by the three basic values that we started with – and it always will be…

 What we stand for

-We’re constantly striving to be fresh, creative and innovative, and always one surprising step ahead.
+We’re constantly striving to be fresh, creative, and innovative, and always one surprising step ahead.
 We take inspiration from everything we love; from our cacao farms’ lush rainforest surroundings to classic British desserts and tipples.

 How that makes our chocolate different